Instructions: Budget Planner Application

 - Personal and professional references (at least three of each, excluding relatives), which must be furnished in writing.

 - Media history, if applicable (including electronic search of national and local newspapers, wire services and business publications).

 - Regulatory history, if applicable (HUD, FREDDIE MAC, State Regulators, OCC, FINRA, etc.).

 - Department of Motor Vehicle records.

-- All judgments and liens filed with the county clerk (within the past ten years).
+- All judgments and liens and civil forfeiture filed with the county clerk (within the past ten years).
 Such reports shall contain, at a minimum, information on judgments and liens filed with the county clerk in counties where the applicant worked and resided and all counties contiguous to those counties.